History of chatbots: What was, what is and what will be

-Engati provides you with an option to deploy your bots directly over these platforms.
+Engati provides you with an option to deploy your chatbots directly over these platforms.
 It even lets your customers make purchases directly on these bots, thus reducing the number of steps in the buying process.

 Over the past few years, we’ve seen organizations utilize chatbots for all sorts of purposes.
 From customer service, all the way to healthcare, travel advice, and even e-commerce transactions, they're doing it all.

 The healthcare sector developed conversational agents designed to help us better understand dementia and Alzheimer’s disease.
-The travel & tourism sector used chatbots to book tickets and recommend local eateries and attractions to travelers.
+The travel & tourism sector used chatbots to book tickets and recommend local eateries and attractions to travellers.

 Movie studios like Disney and Marvel let their fans interact with their characters through the magic of chatbots.
 H&M allowed its customers to curate outfits with the help of bots.

 Even UNICEF roped in such bots to conduct research on social causes.
 Some of these resulted in projects in collaboration with governments to drive real social change.
 Because of this, the lives of millions dramatically improved.